ZenanH/MaterialPointSolver.jl/README.md

 ## Citation ❤

-If you use `MaterialPointSolver.jl` in your research, please consider to cite this paper:
+If you find `MaterialPointSolver.jl` useful or have used it in your research, please cite it as follows:

 ```bib
 @article{index,